Mamta1812/Iterable-/README.md

 # Iterable-
-lists, tuples, sets, dictionaries, strings, etc
+-- lists, tuples, sets, dictionaries, strings, etc
+-- here is the explaination of all the iterables in python